conholdate/conholdate-blog-content/Conholdate.Total/2022-05-17-convert-svg-to-pdf-programmatically-in-java/index.md

   1. Initialize an object of the [SVGDocument][7] class with the source SVG file.
   2. Create an object of [pdfSaveOptions][8] class to access advance methods related to document [setJpegQuality][9], [setImageCompression][10] etc.
   3. Call this [setJpegQuality(int value)][9] method to specify the quality of JPEG compression for images.
-  4. Invoke [convertSVG(SVGDocument document, PdfSaveOptions options, java.util.Collection providedInputStreams)][11] to convert SVG image to PDF file.
+  4. Invoke [convertSVG(SVGDocument document, PdfSaveOptions options, java.util.Collection providedInputStreams)][11] method to convert SVG image to PDF file.

-Now, copy and paste the following code snippet to convert SVG to PDF programmatically.
+Now, copy and paste the following code snippet to **convert SVG to PDF programmatically**.

 {{< gist conholdate-gists 05c0059e26b7f25dea26c2f127211ed7 "convert-svg-to-pdf-programmatically-in-java.java" >}}